Graduate Program

 "To provide annual awards to graduate students in the College of Engineering at the Â鶹ÊÓƵ who are pursuing careers in geotechnical engineering, in memory of David Jubenville."

-This fund was established in memory of David Jubenville to promote his legacy of engineering achievement and support the intellectual curiosity of promising students who are pursuing studies in the field of geotechnical engineering.
-An instructor at CU Boulder, Jubenville was a leader in the field, a consummate professional, and had a wonderful sense of humor.
+This fund was established in memory of David Jubenville to promote his legacy of engineering achievement and to support the intellectual curiosity of promising students pursuing studies in the field of geotechnical engineering.
+An instructor at CU Boulder, Jubenville was a leader in his field, a consummate professional and had a wonderful sense of humor.

-If you would like to contribute to the David Jubenville Endowed Student Award Fund, please .
+If you would like to contribute to the David Jubenville Endowed Student Award Fund, please visit this .

 Recipients